 BitLocker automatic device encryption uses BitLocker drive encryption technology to automatically encrypt internal drives after the user completes the Out Of Box Experience (OOBE) on Modern Standby or HSTI-compliant hardware.

-Note: BitLocker automatic device encryption is enabled only after users sign in with a Microsoft Account or an Azure Active Directory account.
+Note: BitLocker automatic device encryption starts during Out-of-box (OOBE) experience.
+However, protection is enabled (armed) only after users sign in with a Microsoft Account or an Azure Active Directory account.
+Until that, protection is suspended and data is not protected.
 BitLocker automatic device encryption is not enabled with local accounts, in which case BitLocker can be manually enabled using the BitLocker Control Panel.

 BitLocker automatic device encryption hardware requirements